-Prerequisites: B grade in English, Science and Physical Education in Year 10.
+Year 10 Recommendations: B grade in English, Science and Physical Education in Year 10.
 Students should demonstrate a high degree of coordination and fitness for the practical component of the course.

-Overview: In the Physical Education Studies ATAR course (PES) students learn about physiological, psychological and biomechanical principles, and apply these to analyse and improve personal and group performances in physical activities.
-Throughout the course, students learn through integrated written, oral and active learning experiences.
-The course also provides students with opportunities to develop skills that will enable them to pursue personal interests and potential in physical activity as athletes, coaches, officials, administrators and/or volunteers.
+Overview: Students learn about physiological, psychological and biomechanical principles, and apply these to analyse and improve personal and group performances in physical activities through integrated written, oral and active learning experiences.
+The course also provides students with opportunities to develop skills that will enable them to pursue personal interests and potential in physical activity as athletes, coaches, officials, administrators and/or volunteers, introducing them into the profession of Physical Education, Health and Leisure Sciences.

 The focus is on exploring anatomical and biomechanical concepts, the body's responses to physical activity, and stress management processes to improve their own and others' performance in physical activity.
 Students expand on this acquired understanding and identify the relationship between skill, strategy and the body in order to improve the effectiveness and efficiency of performance.
 This course allows access to an examination for university selection and includes external exams in Year 12 in both theory and practical.